prem0880/mdfiles-check/10-Pipes.md

 <!-- OUTPUT Date Of birth : MAY 19, 1997 -->
  ```

  Here we're chaining pipes, chaining the `date` pipe and `uppercase` pipe.
-If, we just have only date pipe `{{ birthday.date }}` the output will be like `Aug 3, 2022`.
+If, we just have only date pipe `{{ birthday | date }}` the output will be like `Aug 3, 2022`.
 Since the excepted output has Month is in uppercase, there is a need to transform month to uppercase. so will chain the uppercase pipe after the date pipe.

 </blockquote>
 </details>